kevintruong/til/Scheduling,-Part-1:-Scheduling-Processes.md

-## Scheduling

 # Thinking about scheduling.

 CPU Scheduling is the problem of efficiently selecting which process to run on a system's CPU cores.
 In a busy system there will be more ready-to-run processes than there are CPU cores, so the system kernel must evaluate which processes should be scheduled to run on the CPU and which processes should be placed in a ready queue to be executed later.

 The additional complexity of multi-threaded and multiple CPU cores are considered a distraction to this initial exposition so are ignored here.

-Another gotcha for non-native speakers is the dual meaings of "Time": The word "Time" can be used in both clock and elapsed duration context.
+Another gotcha for non-native speakers is the dual meanings of "Time": The word "Time" can be used in both clock and elapsed duration context.
 For example "The arrival time of the first process was 9:00am." and, "The running time of the algorithm is 3 seconds".

 # How is scheduling measured and which scheduler is best?